-The non-call 10 notes will bear interest at % per year during the Non-Call 10 Notes Fixed Rate Period.
-Subject to our right to defer interest payments as described below, interest on the non-call 10 notes will be payable semi-annually in arrears on and of each year, beginning on , 2018.
-The amount of interest payable for any semi-annual interest accrual period during the Non-Call 10 Notes Fixed Rate Period will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+The notes will bear interest at % per year during the Fixed Rate Period.
+Subject to our right to defer interest payments as described below, interest on the notes will be payable semi-annually in arrears on and of each year, beginning on , 2018.
+The amount of interest payable for any semi-annual interest accrual period during the Fixed Rate Period will be computed on the basis of a 360-day year consisting of twelve 30-day months.